orta/chairs/README.md

 # Musical Chairs

-A gem for swapping between app version in the iOS Simulator
+A gem for swapping iOS simulator states.
+Saves all the documents, library and cache for the most recently user iOS app into the current folder with a named version.
+Commands are modelled after git.

 ## Setup

     gem install chairs

-The first time you run it, chairs will ask you to add "chairs/" to your .gitignore file if you have one, you should accept this, it gets big fast.
+The first time you run it, `chairs` will ask you to add `"chairs/"` to your .gitignore file if you have one, you should accept this, it gets big fast.

 ## Usage